nextflow-io/training/docs/nf_customize/3_nf-core.md

 Nextflow will `pull` the default git branch if a pipeline version is not specified.
 This will be the master branch for nf-core pipelines with a stable release.

 nf-core pipelines use GitHub releases to tag stable versions of the code and software.
-You will always be able to execute a previous version of a pipeline once it is released using the `-revision` or `-r` flag.
+You will always be able to execute a previous version of a pipeline once it is released using the `-revision` or `-r` option.

+Similarly, you can use the `-r` option to specify a GitHub branch.

 !!! question "Exercise"

-    Pull the dev of the `nf-core/demo` pipeline directly from GitHub:
+    Pull the `dev` branch of the `nf-core/demo` pipeline from GitHub:

     ```bash
     nextflow pull nf-core/demo -r dev